radryan1979/wizardConjurer/README.md

 	* Create and delete multiple named wizards
 	* Create as many steps as needed
 	* Store step specific data
+	* Provide custom call back fucntion on finish
+	* Navigate via next and previous buttons
+	* Navigate via navigation bar

-	* Manage state for individual steps:
+You can also manage the state for individual steps:
 	* Can enter a step
 	* Can exit a step
 	* Step has changes
 	* Step is complete
 	* Step is the first step
 	* Step is the last step
-	* Provide custom call back fucntion on finish
-	* Navigate via next and previous buttons
-	* Navigate via navigation bar

 ## Using ngConjurer